-(30) For international onshore students:

-- a. where the applicant does not meet the relevant admission eligibility requirements, including the minimum English Language Proficiency requirements and Academic Standards, they may be offered admission through a pathway package which is conditional upon successful completion of each stage of the package. - b. the offer of admission must contain or accompany the required information as set out in Standard 3 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Cth); and - c. the University Refunds and Remissions Policy must be contained within or attached to the Offer of Admission and must be detailed in the Acceptance of Offer. - (31) The Director, Student Administration Services has authority to make offers of admission to non-award, undergraduate and postgraduate coursework awards offered by the University. - (32) The Director, SCU International has authority to make offers of admission to international onshore students applying for non-award, undergraduate and postgraduate coursework courses offered by the University. - (33) The Dean, Graduate Studies has authority to make offers of admission to Higher Degrees by Research courses offered by the University. - (34) Admissions records for each International student will be maintained in the Student Management System and in
+- (35) For international onshore students: - a. where the applicant does not meet the relevant admission eligibility requirements, including the minimum English Language Proficiency requirements and Academic Standards, they may be offered admission through a pathway package which is conditional upon successful completion of each stage of the package. - b. the offer of admission must contain or accompany the required information as set out in Standard 3 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Cth); and - c. the University's Refunds and Remissions Policy must be contained within or attached to the Offer of Admission and must be detailed in the Acceptance of Offer. - (36) The Director, Student Administration Services has authority to make offers of admission to non-award, undergraduate and postgraduate coursework awards offered by the University. - (37) The Dean, Graduate Studies has authority to make offers of admission to Higher Degrees by Research courses offered by the University. - (38) Admissions records for each International student will be maintained in the Student Management System and in PRISMS.